ffelten/ffelten.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg.
-My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Swarm Applications.
-I am currently working on the ([ADARS](https://adars.uni.lu/)) project, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/).
+I am a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
+My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.
 Because I believe in open source AI, I'm also contributing to the [Farama Foundation](https://farama.org/), a non-profit organization aiming at facilitating the development of open-source tools for Reinforcement Learning.

-I am convinced that specifying AI problems as single-objective is often not enough since we often make compromises in real-life situations.
-Thus, I dedicate a substantial part of my time researching on Multi-Objective Reinforcement Learning (MORL).
+Before that, I was a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/)... and even before that I was a tech lead at [N-SIDE](https://www.n-side.com/), a company specialized in optimization software.

 <img src="../images/mo_cheetah_rect.gif" width=500>